Yale-Medicaid/Documentation/docs/tmsis/vignettes/working_with_file_sizes.md

 TODO

 ### Partition Strategy for Large Files

-If you try to join excessively large files, you might run out of memory, and Arrow will spit an error about your "key" data exceeding the limit.
-Some thoughtful preprocessing can alleviate this concern.

-Suppose you are joining other services header and line files by claim ID.
-Large states — such as California — will exceed the limit on key size.
-You can pre-partition the header and line files by the last (hex) character of the claim ID, then run 16 separate joins — because we are joining on the claim ID, all relevant rows will be in the same partition!
-Though this will take longer (the partitioning step alone can take many hours) you'll be able to complete the join with few changes to your code.
-(You can find the partitioned other services files at `/gpfs/milgram/pi/medicaid_lab/data/cms/ingested/TMSIS_super_partitions`.)

-In general, think of ways to systematically reduce the size of your joins.
-If you're joining on beneficiary ID, consider partitioning your files by the last character of the beneficiary ID.
-Be mindful that each additional partition will take a while to run.

 #### Background
 In certain cases none of the above options work.
 If you need to create medical per-member-per-month spending by category in a state like California you'll need to read in the entire Other Services file and many of individual columns.